DangerDexter/eeprom_cpu/README.md

 address values can be placed on the address bus, which runs vertically in the diagram from the multiplexer down to the ROM and RAM.
 The address value can be:

-+ the program counter
++ PC: the program counter
-+ the value of the 16-bit memory address register (MAR)
++ MAR: the value of the 16-bit memory address register
-+ the value of the 16-bit memory address register (MAR) with the B value added in.
++ MARidx: the value of the MAR with the B value added in.
 This allows indexed addressing to be done.

 The PC is implemented as a presettable 16-bit counter.
 When the PCincr control line is enabled, the PC's value increments.
 When the PCload